YBG Summer Session

 7. Free afternoons on Tuesdays and Thursdays

 YBG has carefully selected a set of courses that give students a full picture of Africa, as well as their relation to the issues around the continent.
 YBG & the University of Ghana will offer 4 accredited Africana Studies courses.
 These courses will be administered by University of Ghana professors, offering students an African-centered lens on history.
+In total, the Young Black and Global Summer Session offers 12 credits.

 COURSE CODE AND COURSE TITLE